ura-design-system/isomerpages-boa/resources/news/_posts/2020-02-17-Joint_BOA_PEB_Circular.md

 ---
 layout: post
-title:  "Joint Circular from BOA and PEB on Submission of Building Plans"
+title: 'Joint Circular from BOA and PEB on Submission of Building Plans'
-date:   2020-02-17
+date: 2020-02-17T00:00:00.000Z
-permalink: "/resources/news/joint_circular_from_BOA_and_PEB_on_submission_of_building_plans"
+permalink: /resources/news/joint_circular_from_BOA_and_PEB_on_submission_of_building_plans

 ---

 17 Feb 2020